GPU device selection#

 Explicit selection#

-In case of video decode running on CPU and inference running on GPU, the device property in inference elements enables you to select the GPU device according to OpenVINO™ GPU device naming convention , with devices enumerated as GPU.0, GPU.1, etc., for example:
+In case of video decoding running on CPU and inference running on GPU, the device property in inference elements enables you to select the GPU device according to the OpenVINO™ GPU device naming convention , with devices enumerated as GPU.0, GPU.1, etc., for example:

 gst-launch-1.0 "... ! decodebin3 ! gvadetect device=GPU.1 ! ..."